Accenture/reactive-interaction-gateway/examples/README.md

 **Steps:**

 - Fill some message to `greeting` input => update should be displayed below after few moments

+> `sse-demo-single-call` is the same, just doing connection and subscriptions in a single call.

 ### Example 2: SSE with constraints